serdbay/Real-Estate-Price-Prediction/README.md

 - Python 3.10.5

 ## Setup
-Before getting started with the project you need to familiar with machine learning and especially regression algoritm and you need to download our "real_estate.csv" file provided in this project also
+Before getting started with the project you need to familiar with machine learning and especially regression algoritm and you need to download our "real_estate.csv" file provided in this project.

 ## Usage
 Anyone dealing with the real estate price changes based on varous features may use this project as a template.
 Especially if you have a dataset similar to one including in this project and if you want to infer some info based on the features you can use this project.